CARA-ch/emed-service-guide/docs/transactions/auth.md

 # Authentication and authorization

-This is how the CH-APPC format is used in the eMedication aggregator.
+This is how the PMP-APPC format is used in the eMedication aggregator.

 ## Rules